Run a Pattern Matching Job

-To create a pattern matching job you’ll need to first create a Template, then you can proceed with creating the job.
+To create a pattern matching job you’ll need to first create a Template.

-- Matches per recordings: select the number of matches per recording to be displayed.
+- Matches per recordings: the maximum number of matches per recording.
+The highest-scoring matches are saved.

-- Matches per site: select the number of matches per site to be displayed.
+- Matches per site: the maximum number of matches per site.
+The highest-scoring matches are saved.

-4) In the main menu, click Jobs to inspect the job status.
-Pattern matching jobs will take ~5 minutes to classify ~ 80,000 recordings.
-Important Note: only begin post-classification validation once the job has completed.
+4. In the main menu, click Jobs to inspect the job status.
+Processing time will depend on the amount of currently active jobs on the platform, but typically Pattern Matching jobs will take ~5 minutes to classify ~ 80,000 recordings.

-5) To accelerate the assessment of presence or absence of a species at a location click in the Search box and use one of the preset queries such as the best matches per site and/or day.
+Tip: To accelerate the assessment of presence or absence of a species at a location, click in the Search box and use one of the filters such as the best matches per site and/or day.